odirilesebesho123200205/ai-code-exercises/use-cases/Exercise.md

 One feature I found interesting is in task_parser.js.

 The system can understand tasks written in simple text.
-For example:

-Buy milk @shopping !2 #tomorrow

-The program automatically detects:

-@shopping → tag

-!2 → priority

-#tomorrow → due date

 This makes the application faster and more user-friendly.